pagkly/Zed/Investopedia4/Off-Chain Transactions (Cryptocurrency) Definition.md

 In contrast, an off-chain transaction takes the value outside of the blockchain.
 It can be executed using multiple methods.

 1. First, there can be a transfer agreement between transacting parties.
 2. Second, off-chain transactions can involve a third-party such as a guarantor who guarantees to honor the transaction.
-Present-day payment processors like PayPal work on these lines.
+Present-day payment processors like [[PayPal]] work on these lines.
 3. Another method for off-chain transactions is to use a coupon-based payment mechanism.
 A participant purchases coupons in exchange for the crypto-tokens and gives the code to another party which can then redeem them.
-Redemption is possible in the same cryptocurrency or in different ones, depending on the coupon service provider.
+Redemption is possible in the same [[Cryptocurrency|cryptocurrency]] or in different ones, depending on the coupon service provider.

 In the simplest way, two parties can even exchange their private keys involving a fixed amount of crypto-coins.
 This way, the coins never leave the address/wallet, but the currency receives a new owner off-chain.